CodeYourFuture/CYF-Workshops/jobs-in-tech/README.md

 2. Choose a wall (or, if online, use a Miro board or similar), and walk through each post it.
 See if you can explain the role - and if you can't, ask if anyone in the group can.
 (15 min)

-3. Pick one role from each group and let's identify more about it: (15 min) 🎯 Job Title:
+3. Pick one role from each group and let's identify more about it: (15 min) 🎯 Job Title  \
-   🧠 What do they actually do all day?
+   🧠 What do they actually do all day? \
-   💬 Tools or software they use (Google it!)
+   💬 Tools or software they use (Google it!) \
    📈 How to get this job: Degree?
 Certifications?
-Courses?
+Courses? \
-   📋 Skills needed (soft and hard):
+   📋 Skills needed (soft and hard) \
-   🔍 Find a real job post and copy 1 key requirement:
+   🔍 Find a real job post and copy 1 key requirement

 4. Present the role back to the group.